 All students will attend research training every Wednesday from September to December.

 The completion of your individual research project will be supported by regular supervision meetings with an expert in your chosen discipline.

 How will I be assessed?

-The taught elements of the programme will be assessed through the production of a research proposal, a project management plan and a skills development portfolio.
+The first element of the MRes will be assessed through the production of a research proposal, a project management plan and a skills development portfolio.